DesignInTheBlack/Elevate/README.md

 │   ├── Yes → Design System Token
 │   └── No →
 │       ├── Property-Specific Validation Needed?
-│       │   ├── Yes → New Rule File and Rules.tsEntry
+│       │   ├── Yes → New Rule File and Syntax.ts Entry
 │       │   └── No → PassThrough Token
 ```
 <br>